st3v3nhunt/dotfiles/README.md

 Git user config is held in an ignored file @ `~/.gitconfig.local`.
 This should contain user.name and user.email

+## iTerm2 preferences

+iTerm2 perferences are stored @ `/plists/com.googlecode.iterm2.plist`.
+Within iTerm2
+this setting will need to be enetred before these will be used.
+Go to `Preferences->General` and enter `~/code/dotfiles/plists` into the option for `Load preferences from a custom folder or URL:`.

 ## Locking the screen

 Locking the screen with the internal keyboard is `command + shift + power`.
-This doesn't work on an external keyboard as there is no power key and even with the key remapped to another (pause) it still doesn't work.
-Which leaves two reasonable alternatives for locking the machine (both of which require having the password immediately be required once the screen saver starts):
-* Set a hot corner to start the screen saver
-* Have the keychain status display in the menu bar
+This isn't possible from an external keyboard.
+The best option I've found is to have the keychain status be displayed in the menu bar and use the shortcut to `Lock Screen`.

 ## FAQ

-* When using VIM there is no linting happening and no signs being displayed in the margin.
+* No linting in Vim and no lint warning or error symbols in the margin?
-  * Try restarting `eslint_d` (the eslint server running and used by syntastic) with `eslint_d restart`
+  * Try restarting the eslint server.
+At the terminal run `eslint_d restart`
+* No completion in VIM?
+  * Try restarting the YouCompleteMe server within Vim `:YcmRestartServer`